Elvira-94/natural-clean/README.md

             * Task: Click the submit button after entering an invalid email address (missing '.com').
             * Expected Result: The form will indicate the error in the email field.

-# Bug Stories
+* ## Bug Stories

     * CSS not displayed
         * Problem: CSS styling not loading upon first deployment.
         * Cause: Gitpod works with relative files, so absolute files that were used in the code e.g. /assets/images.. are not supported.
-    * Resolution: Remove forward slash '/' from the '/assets/images/file.png' to '../images/file.png' to make file relative which fixed this issue.
+        * Resolution: Remove forward slash '/' from the '/assets/images/file.png' to '../images/file.png' to make files relative which fixed this issue.

     * Overlapping hero image
         * Problem: Hero image on homepage overlapped.
         * Cause: Background hero image coded incorrectly.
         * Resolution: By assigning the background hero image with a 'no-repeat right' followed by a min-height of 37.5rem and margin of 0 auto 1.2rem auto fixed this issue.

     * Site not refreshed/updated
         * Problem: Site could not update saved changes or refresh page to code.
         * Cause: Gitpod had an temporary issue which stopped workspaces from updating for users across the EU.
         * Resolution: Gitpod fixed this issue after a few hours and site refreshed/saved changes as expected.

-# Unfixed Bugs
+* ## Unfixed Bugs

     * CSS Implementation of Burger Menu resulting in contrast errors from contrast testing tooling

         * As mentioned in the testing section, when undergoing contrast testing for the site, an error shows from a span element which is used to style the burger menu for the site.
         This is because the burger menu is implemented as a checkbox input element, styled to like a burger menu.

         If I had more knowledge on Javascript, I would liked to have done a Javascript implementation of a burger menu.

     * Footer content aligning as two columns when minimising site.

         * I would of liked the footer section to align the three footer columns on the site as one column not two columns when minimizing the site on a device to make it look more inform.
 I would of liked to have done another CSS media query implementation to achieve a nicer looking footer when the site would be minimized.

 # Deployment